Internal Security Act (Singapore): Procedure

-Initial detention

-Once an individual has been detained, there are administrative processes which the executive is required to follow under sections 9, 11 and 12 of the Act.
+Once an individual has been detained, there are administrative processes which the executive is required to follow under sections 9, 11, and 12 of the Act.
 The detainee is to be informed of the grounds of detention as soon as possible, unless their disclosure is against the national interest.
 They are to be served with a copy of the detention order as well as the grounds and allegations of fact on which the detention order was made.

 The detainee is also to be informed within 14 days of their right to make representations against the order to an advisory board, which is required to hear and consider the detainee's representations.
 Each advisory board is chaired by a Supreme Court judge appointed by the President, and has two other members appointed by the President in consultation with the Chief Justice.
 The board has the powers of a court to summon and examine witnesses, and to order that documents be produced.
 It evaluates the evidence and must make recommendations to the President concerning the matter within three months of the date of detention.
 When the advisory board recommends the release of the detainee against the Minister's decision, the President exercises personal discretion whether the detainee should be released.
 Before exercising his discretion, the President is required to consult the Council of Presidential Advisers.

 Non-citizens detained under the ISA do not have a right to make representations to an advisory board.
 They may, within two months from the date of the detention order, make written representations to the Minister.
 The Minister may, but is not bound to, refer the representations to an advisory board.
 Any decision on such representations by the Minister is final and cannot be called into question in any court.
 The burden of proving that a person is a citizen lies on the person claiming to be one, and again the Minister's decision on the matter is final.

-Extension and suspension of detention

 The initial order of the Minister for Home Affairs may direct that an individual be detained for up to two years.
 This may be further extended by directions issued by the President for further periods of up to two years at a time.
 The Minister is empowered with discretion to suspend a detention order, but also has the authority to revoke the suspension at any time, which reactivates the detention order.
 Detention orders must be reviewed at least once every 12 months by an advisory board which thereafter makes its recommendation to the Minister.
 If an advisory board recommends the release of a detainee and the Minister disagrees, the President may exercise personal discretion to order the release.
 The requirement for regular reviews of detention orders does not apply to detainees who are not citizens.
 When a detention order is extended, the Minister is not required to provide the detainee with the grounds justifying the extension order or give the detainee an opportunity to appeal against the extension.